Bira/octopus-carnival/_posts/2026-02-20-review-gurps-gun-stats.md

 ## How It Looks

 This is a typical Warehouse 23 PDF.
-All black and white, with the by now classical GURPS two-column layout.
+All black and white, with the by now classical GURPS two-column layout combined with the usual excellent table of contents and index.
 Its written by David Pulver with additional material by S.A.
 Fisher Hans-Christian Vortisch, which is kind of a seal of quality in itself when it comes to gun-nut material in GURPS.